 From Pastor Kerry…

-1. Worship services will continue to be live streamed online.
-Everyone will continue to be invited to have Holy Communion AT HOME every Sunday.
+1. Worship services continue to be available online.
+Everyone is invited to have Holy Communion AT HOME every Sunday.

 - As you prepare for Sunday worship, be sure to have some bread and wine or grape juice available.
 At the appropriate time, you will be invited to eat and drink with the words “The Body of Christ, broken for you” and “The blood of Christ, shed for you.”

 - Theologically, the heart of the “for you-ness” of Holy Communion is a shared, public, communal experience.
 But these are abnormal times, never before seen.
 We do well to make them as meaningful, and memorable, as possible.